djthorpe/gopi/README.md

 This repository contains an application framework for the Go language, which will allow you to develop applications which utilize a number of features of your computer.
-It's targetted at the Raspberry Pi but maybe parts of it would work on general Linux and Macintosh environments.
+It's targetted at the Raspberry Pi but maybe parts of it would work in general environments like Linux and Macintosh.

 The following features are supported on various platforms: